“Hartford Courant” Persists In Helmet Law Support

 About Bud Wilkinson

-Bud Wilkinson writes the "RIDE-CT" motorcycle column and the "My Ride" classic car feature in the "Republican-American" newspaper in Waterbury, CT.
-A graduate of Vermont Academy, he received a B.A. degree journalism from Ohio Wesleyan University in 1975.
+Bud Wilkinson writes the "My Ride" classic car feature for Hearst Connecticut Media Group's newspapers in CT and for the chain's CT Insider website.
+The weekly feature began in 2016 in the "Republican-American" newspaper in Waterbury, CT.
+He also wrote the "RIDE-CT" motorcycle column in that newspaper from 2005 until 2025.
+A graduate of Vermont Academy prep school, he holds a B.A. degree journalism from Ohio Wesleyan University.
 He is the recipient of a Scripps Howard Foundation National Journalism Award in 1992 and a 1991-92 regional Emmy Award for commentary.
 He currently rides a 1987 BMW R 80 RT and a 2014 Triumph Bonneville and drives a 2010 Mazda MX-5 Miata.